 Allied Van Lines Scholarship: Annually, 2 recipients will be awarded $1,000 towards their education.
 Any servicemen, veteran, or military dependent majoring in logistics, as well as equivalent majors such as business, business operational management, and other like majors can apply for this scholarship.

 Army Women’s Foundation: The Foundation’s Legacy Scholarship program recognizes the importance of education and helping recipients to achieve their educational goals.
 The Legacy Scholarship program offers financial support to Army women and their lineal descendants in four areas: Technical Certificate programs, Community College coursework, Undergraduate Degrees, and Graduate Degrees.

 ASU Veterans Education Fund: Through the gifts of anonymous donors, the ASU Veterans Education Fund was established to offer multiple scholarships.
 The contributors are devoted to the success of veterans nationally and at Arizona State University.
 Awards will be based on a student’s financial need, level of effort and the potential to complete his or her program of study.

-Military.com Money for School: While looking for money for school many servicemembers, veterans, and their families tend to overlook more than $300 million of military -- and veteran -- related scholarships and grants.
+Military.com Search for Scholarships: While looking for money for school many servicemembers, veterans, and their families tend to overlook more than $300 million of military -- and veteran -- related scholarships and grants.
 These scholarships often go unclaimed.
 Don't let "scholarship mythology" stop you from applying for education money.
-Learn the truth about using scholarships to help cover your education costs.
+Find millions of dollars in scholarships and grants exclusively for the military community!

 The Purple Heart Scholarship: The Purple Heart Scholarship is available to the recipient of a Purple Heart; a direct descendant of a member of the Military Order of the Purple Heart or of a veteran killed in action or who died of wounds; or a spouse or widow(er) of a recipient of the Purple Heart.